Anaminus/roblox-library/modules/Slices/README.md

 function Slices.cap<T>(self: Slice<T>): number
 ```

-Returns the underlying capacity of the slice.
+Returns the capacity of the slice.
+The capacity is the number of
+elements that the underlying array can contain.
+Having a capacity that is
+larger than the length allows a slice to grow without having to reallocate
+memory.

 ```lua
 local capacity = Slices.cap(slice)